fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmRearrange/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmRearrange
+title: FvwmRearrange
-type : module
+type: module
-description : |
+description: |
   FvwmRearrange can be used to tile or cascade windows.

 ---